CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 files and folders.
 The tilda character '~' refers to your home folder.

-Under Windows, you can start the Git Bash program and run commands similar to OS X and Limux.
+Under Windows, you can start the Git Bash program and run commands similar to OS X and Linux.
-Alternatively, the following command will show the contents of your home folder.

-    dir %HOMEPATH%

-If you want to use the Windows file viewer (Windows Explorer), you need to configure it to show hidden files and folders if you want to look for the .ssh folder using this tool.
-Use the tool's menu to do this.

 If you do not find a .ssh folder, then run the following command to generate a public-private key pair, which will also create the